ctontario/slate/source/index.html.md

 ## Request Categories

 The requests are broken down into logical categories.
 These categories are just for organization.
-For instance, the "User" category contains all the requests that relate to managing one existing user, like adding a new institution, or updating the user's confidentiality agreement.
+For instance, the **_User_** category contains all the requests that relate to managing one existing user, like adding a new institution, or updating the user's profile information.

 ## JSON Schemas

-Each request where applicable will include a "Request Schema" and a "Response Schema".
+Each request where applicable will include a **_Request Schema_** and a **_Response Schema_**.
 These schemas are JSON schema objects that are used to validate the data being sent and retrieved through the API.
 These schemas indicate which fields are required and describe the possible values for dictionary type fields.